aFuzzyBear/astro-ui/docs/XElement/guides/MyFirstComponents.md

 # My First Components

 This page will provide you with an introduction on how to start using XElement in your projects.

-It should by the end of this page give you a better understanding to using XElement.
+Here we are going to be building out two sets of components, demonstrating some of the methods that you can use to enhance your elements.

 ## `<HelloWorld>`